-Cheri Jo Bates arrived at the library at 6.15 pm to pick up some reading material, parked her Volkswagen Bug on Terracina Drive and walked to the library annex, approximately 30 yards away.
+Cheri Jo Bates entered the library at about 6:00 pm to pick up some reading material, having parked her Volkswagen Beetle on Terracina Drive and walked to the library annex, approximately 30 yards away.
 Robert Graysmith stated in his book "We figure Cheri Jo arrived at the RCC Library annex around six and went into the library.
 She had friends studying in the library, but none of them recall seeing her.
-We know she actually entered the library only because of three books on the Electoral College she checked out, which were found on the front seat of her car."
+We know she actually entered the library only because of three books on the Electoral College she checked out, which were found on the front seat of her car".

 Assuming she entered the library, it had to be of short duration to avoid being noticed.
-Bearing in mind she arrived at the library at 6.15 pm, it is conceivable she had left as early as 6.20-6.25 pm.
+Bearing in mind she arrived at the library at around 6:00 pm, it is conceivable she had left as early as 6:15-6:20 pm.
 She attempted to start her vehicle, is offered assistance by an unknown male (the one who disabled it) and the irrevocable chain of events unfolded.

-Cheri Jo Bates may simply have decided to walk back to the RCC Library to phone home, seek assistance or ask for a lift home once a suitable friend arrived.
-Had the 'good Samaritan' offering her help been a stranger, this would appear the sensible option, after all the library was only a mere 30 yards from her parked vehicle.
+Cheri Jo Bates could simply have decided to walk back to the RCC Library to phone home, seek assistance or ask for a lift home, once a suitable friend arrived.
+Had the 'good Samaritan' offering her help been a stranger, this would appear the sensible option, bearing in mind the library was a mere 30 yards from her parked vehicle.
 If the good Samaritan was known to her, she may very well have accompanied him on the promise of a lift.

 Although not definitive, the autopsy results back up the earlier murder scenario, discussed here in Cheri-Jo-Bates-the-autopsy-findings.
-Stomach contents generally empty within 2-4 hours, but Cheri still had 100 ml in her stomach, a sizeable amount.
-Her last meal was at her Via San Jose residence around 4.30 pm, as testified by Joseph Bates and backed up by the constituent stomach contents.
-With the amount of food remaining in her stomach, her likely murder occurred no later than three hours after she had eaten, possibly as little as two hours, placing the time at 6.30 pm-7.30 pm.
+Stomach contents generally empty within 2 to 4 hours, but Cheri still had 100 ml in her stomach (a sizeable amount}.
+Her last meal was at her Via San Jose residence around 4:30 pm, as testified by Joseph Bates and backed up by the constituent stomach contents.
+With the amount of food remaining in her stomach, her likely murder occurred no later than three hours after she had eaten, possibly as little as two hours, placing the time between 6:30 pm and 7:30 pm.